All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Semaglutide's prescribing information notes that it may affect the absorption of oral medications and recommends that patients using oral contraceptives monitor for changes and consider additional contraceptive measures if needed.

-There is also a secondary consideration: vomiting or severe nausea, which are common side effects of semaglutide (especially early in treatment), can further reduce oral contraceptive absorption.
+There's also a secondary consideration: vomiting or severe nausea, which are common side effects of semaglutide (especially early in treatment), can further reduce oral contraceptive absorption.
 If you vomit within a few hours of taking your pill, it may not have been fully absorbed.

 Safety Considerations

 The primary safety concern is unintended pregnancy resulting from reduced oral contraceptive effectiveness.
 This risk is highest during the initial weeks of semaglutide treatment and after dose increases, when the effects on gastric emptying may be most pronounced.
+For a complete cost breakdown, see our affordable GLP-1 options.

 If you rely on oral contraceptives as your sole method of pregnancy prevention, consider using a backup barrier method (such as condoms) during the first four to eight weeks of semaglutide treatment and for several weeks after each dose increase.
 Discuss this timeline with your provider.

 Weight loss itself can also affect fertility.
 Some patients who were previously anovulatory due to obesity or polycystic ovary syndrome (PCOS) may begin ovulating again as they lose weight on semaglutide.
-This means you could become more fertile than you were before starting treatment, even if your contraceptive method has not changed.
+This means you could become more fertile than you were before starting treatment, even if your contraceptive method hasn't changed.

 What to Tell Your Doctor